 Sharing promising practices across locations benefits the senior living industry as a whole.
 The goal of this initiative is to learn what is working and how it is working from those who have experienced success.

-The 2016 Call for Entries has been closed.
+The 2017 Call for Entries will open soon.

 For more information, e-mail Roscoe Nicholson at firstname.lastname@example.org or call (847) 492.6790.

-Below are brief descriptions of the four innovative programs, startups, and collaborations that earned Promising Practices Awards in 2015.
-To learn more about them, and get to tips for how to adopt them yourself, download a free copy of Innovation at Work 2015: Promising Practices Winners That Are Reshaping the Aging Services Industry.
+Below are brief descriptions of the innovative programs, startups, and collaborations that earned Promising Practices Awards in 2016.
+To learn more about them, and get to tips for how to adopt them yourself, download a free copy of Innovation at Work 2016: Promising Practices Winners That Are Reshaping the Aging Services Industry.